 Here's what makes this really work:

-I once worked with a team that used the same Slack channel for all incidents.
+Let's say a team uses the same Slack channel for all incidents.
 The result?
 Critical messages got lost in the noise of routine updates.
 After implementing dedicated channels based on severity levels, response times improved dramatically, and team stress levels dropped noticeably.

 NB: Hyperping supports chat platforms, automated voice calls, SMS, includes status pages, and more.